DipeshDevkota/js1/README.md

-Chaning the color of rectangle during mousemove#1
+After moving the pointer, the location rectangle is relocated.